Levitation I :: Reviews and Quotes

 "Laszlo Gardony is a Hungarian-American composer who is considered one of the

-most incredible pianist in the jazz community.
+most incredible pianists in the jazz community.
 He has released 13 studio albums

 from 1988’s The Secret to his upcoming 14th release with drummer Yoron Israel